On this page:

-What if you have a room that some paneling, shiplap, beadboard, or wainscoting?
+What if you have a room that has some paneling, shiplap, beadboard, or wainscoting?
 Wainscoting usually comes up 32 to 36 inches from the floor, has a chair rail, and then the upper portion is either painted or wallpapered.

 Some people love the look created by wainscoting and wallpaper, while others prefer a plain color above the chair rail.
 Whichever you choose, it can create a stunning look for a dining room, study, kitchen, or pantry.
-Of course, there is a third option of using chair rail and wallpaper on the bottom and paint on the top or vice versa.
+Of course, there is a third option of using a chair rail and wallpaper on the bottom and paint on the top or vice versa.

 Getting Estimates for Painting a Room

-Before you begin painting, scrape off any loose paint, fill the holes, gather the supplies and paints.
+Before you begin painting, scrape off any loose paint, fill the holes, and gather the supplies and paints.
 Alternatively, you can hire a contractor.
 Before you do, get a minimum of three estimates, check their references and the contract to ensure they include everything you want to get done.
-It usually makes sense when you paint the walls to do the trim too.
+It usually makes sense when you paint the walls to do the trim as well.
 Then, sit back and enjoy the bright new paint.